MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 * Ready to dance in Mesh?
 Get groovy with Avatar Reactions!

-    We are excited to announce the release of Avatar Reactions for all Immersive experiences!
+    We are excited to announce the release of Avatar Reactions for Mesh immersive experiences!
 In addition to the standard emoji-based reactions, you can now react with a wider variety of Avatar movements, making avatar interactions more dynamic, personal, and fun!

     **Key Features:**